madfam-io/plinto/apps/api/tests/test_coverage_achievement_report.md

 ## 🎉 Conclusion

-Successfully implemented a comprehensive testing strategy that transformed the Plinto Authentication Platform from 26% to 30% test coverage, with critical services achieving 60-94% coverage.
+Successfully implemented a comprehensive testing strategy that transformed the Janua Authentication Platform from 26% to 30% test coverage, with critical services achieving 60-94% coverage.
 The implementation included:

 - **500+ tests created** across unit, integration, and validation suites
 - **Critical modules secured** with 60-94% coverage